 1. Department of Cardiology.
-Xijing hospital, Xi’an, China; Department of Cardiology, Radboud University, Nijmegen, Netherlands; Department of Cardiology, National University of Ireland Galway, Galway, Ireland 2.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland 3.
-Department of Cardiology, Amsterdam University Medical Center, Amsterdam, Netherlands 4.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland; Department of Cardiology, Amsterdam University Medical Center, Amsterdam, Netherlands 5.
-Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands 6.
+Xijing hospital, Xi’an, China; 2.
+Department of Cardiology, Radboud University, Nijmegen, the Netherlands; 3.
+Department of Cardiology, National University of Ireland Galway, Galway, Ireland; 4.
+Department of Cardiology, Amsterdam University Medical Center, Amsterdam, the Netherlands; 5.
+Erasmus Medical Center, Erasmus University, Rotterdam, the Netherlands; 6.
 Department of Internal Medicine.
 Cardiology division.
-University of Campinas (UNICAMP), Campinas, SP, Brazil.
-7. Department of Cardiology, Radboud University, Nijmegen, Netherlands 8.
-Division of Cardiology, Ferrarotto Hospital, University of Catania, Catania, Italy 9.
-Deutsches Herzzentrum München, Technische Universität München, Munich, Germany 10.
-Department of Cardiology, National University of Ireland Galway, Galway, Ireland; NHLI, Imperial College London, London, United Kingdom, United Kingdom
+University of Campinas (UNICAMP), Campinas, SP, Brazil; 7.
+Division of Cardiology, Ferrarotto Hospital, University of Catania, Catania, Italy; 8.
+Deutsches Herzzentrum München, Technische Universität München, Munich, Germany; 9.
+NHLI, Imperial College London, London, United Kingdom, United Kingdom